Pumpkin Chocolate Chip Cookies

 Can I use fresh pumpkin instead of canned?

-Why are my cookies too flat or too puffy?
+Why are my cookies flat?

-Can I freeze the cookie dough?
+Can I freeze the cookies?

-Can I make these without eggs?
+Can I make them without eggs?

 Summary